Adamant-im/adamant/README.md

 ## License

+Copyright © 2020-2021 ADAMANT Foundation
-Copyright © 2017-2019 ADAMANT TECH LABS LP
+Copyright © 2017-2020 ADAMANT TECH LABS LP
 Copyright © 2016-2017 Lisk Foundation

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.